 In July 1944, Emil was taken to the Port Area of Manila and boarded onto the Canadian Inventor.
 The ship sailed for Formosa on July 4, 1944.
 After stops at Takao and Keelung, Formosa, the ship sailed for Naha, Okinawa.
 It finally arrived at Moji, Japan on September 1, 1944.
 From Moji, he was taken to Fukuoka #17.
 The barracks for the POWs at the camp were 16 feet wide by 120 feet long.
 Each one was divided into ten rooms which were shared by four to six POWs each.
 Each room was lit by a 15-watt bulb, and at the end of each building was a latrine with three stools and a urinal.
 The POWs slept on beds that were 5 feet 8 inches long by 2½ feet wide, made of a tissue paper and cotton batting covered with a cotton pad.
 Three heavy cotton blankets were issued to each POW plus a comfortable made of tissue paper, scrap rags, and scrap cotton.

-A meal consisted of rice and a vegetable soup three times a day.
+A meal consisted of rice and vegetable soup three times a day.
 Those POWs working in the mine received 700 grams a day, while camp workers received 450 grams a day.
 Officers, since they were not required to work, received 300 grams a day.
 Those working in the mine received three buns every second day since they did not return to camp for lunch.
 The meals were cooked in the camp kitchen which was manned by 15 POWs.
 Seven of the POWs were professional cooks.
 The kitchen had 11 cauldrons, 2 electric baking ovens, 2 kitchen ranges, 4 storerooms, and an icebox.
 To supplement their diets, the prisoners also ate dog meat, radishes, potato greens, and seaweed.
-As they entered the mess hall, they would say their POW number to a POW at a board.
-He would take a nail and place it in the hole in front of the man’s number.
+As they entered the mess hall, they would say their POW number to a POW at standing at a wooden board, and he would take a nail and place it in the hole in front of the man’s number on the board.
 After all the POWs had been fed, the board was cleared for the next meal.

 There were also bathing rooms in the camp with two bathing tanks that were 30 feet long, 10 feet wide, and 4 feet deep.
 The tubs were heated with very hot water.
 The POWs working in the mine bathed during the winter after cleaning themselves before entering the tubs.
 They did not bathe during the summer months to prevent skin diseases.